Published by Gabrielle Asadoor

 Posted on August 29, 2020

-We’ve offered inside looks at Beyond Interior Design’s modern, luxury designs, but it’s time to shine the spotlight on the talented team members that bring our works to life.
+We’ve offered inside looks at Beyond Interior Design’s modern, luxury designs, but it’s time to shine the spotlight on the talented team members like Abbey Latham that bring our works to life.

 Dallas transplant and resident brunch queen, Abbey Latham, serves as a junior designer for Beyond.
 She was destined for a career in architecture and design from a young age.
 Her pre-kindergarten classmates wouldn’t let her play with the coveted building blocks during recess, but she was determined, boldly snagging the blocks and enjoying her creative playtime inside the classroom closet.
 As she got older, the games changed, but one thing always remained – creatively building homes and buildings with the resources available.
 Her mother noticed this gift and suggested she pursue architecture.
 The rest is history.